CookiePLMonster/CookiePLMonster.github.io/_posts/2019-09-22-silentpatch-rgl-support.md

 * Randomizer error causing peds not to spawn in some areas has been fixed
 * Randomizer error causing prostitutes to be quiet during solicit has been fixed
 * Text boxes now can show together with a Mission Passed text
-* Fixed an occasional crash when Alt+Tabbing back to the game while standing next to a mirror
+* Fixed an occasional crash when minimizing and maximizing the game while standing next to a mirror
 * Mirror reflection doesn't break with Anti-Aliasing enabled anymore
 * With Visual FX Quality set to Very High, mirror reflection quality has been bumped
 * Anti-Aliasing option has been altered - instead of listing 1, 2, 3 options (which in fact are 2x/2x/4x MSAA), the game will now show proper MSAA values from 2x up to 16x (depending on max MSAA level supported by the graphics card)